skeoop/skeoop.github.io/patterns/index.md

 These forces have given rise to **principles** for good design and coding.

-You will become a better programmer by studying the principles behind the patterns, and how they lead to the Design Patterns.

 ## Principles and Goals for Software Design

-Based on experience and the common problems with software, some principles for good design have emerged, and been validated through repeated application.
+Some principles for good design have emerged from experience solving the common problems with software, through repeated application.

-The design principles are what motivate the design patterns -- a pattern is one way of achieving some design goals in a particular situation.
+The design principles are what motivate the design patterns.

-This is only a brief summary and no where near a complete list.
+This is only a brief summary and not a complete list.
-Please read the references -- don't rely on this summary for your knowledge.
+Please read the references to learn in more depth.

 * **Single Responsibility** - a class should have one responsibility.
 Robert Martin explains this as *a class has only one reason to change*, e.g. one driver or boss that decides what it should do.
 * **Open-Closed Principle** - you can extend the functionality of a class without modifying the class itself